azhuge233/PSPlusMonthlyGames-Notifier/README.md

    - Only `PSBlog` and `PSNine` are available.
 2. Set your telegram bot token and chat ID in config.json.

-Check [wiki](https://github.com/azhuge233/SteamDB-FreeGames-dotnet/wiki/Config-Description) for more explanations, only notify varaibles are available for this project.
+Check [wiki](https://github.com/azhuge233/PSPlusMonthlyGames-Notifier/wiki) for more explanations.

 ### Repeatedly running